sinus-x/rubbergoddess/docs/cogs/acl.md

 As a starting point for group permissions, we try to map user's top role to ACL group.
 If the role ID is not linked to any group, then the second highest is used, and so on.
 The group permission has three possible values: **allow**, **disallow** and **not set**.
 If the group is allowed to run the command, the check function returns `True`, if the group prohibits users to run it, the function returns `False`.

 If the group does not have behavior for given command set, then its parent group is used.
-If no group defines the outcome, the check returns `False`.
+If no group defines the outcome, the check returns function's default value.

 You can see example group layout below.
 You can display yours with `?acl group list` command.